6665335/Zapatron/README.md

-Im not using Github rn, See you later
+# Welcome to my profile!

-Also why i cant open fortnite.dev
+**Hello here!, im currently not using github right now because i dont code anything cool yet**

 <!--
 **7qr/7qr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.